Watercolour on paper

 420 x 650mm (support); 775 x 985mm (frame)

-This skilful watercolour allows the viewer to appreciate Sharpe’s ability to work from light to dark washes, never overloading his colour and letting the lightest and most subtle shades have their full value.
-Notice particularly the sunlit cliff in the middle ground which leads the eye back into the pale greens and yellows of the fields behind the town which form the centre of the composition.
+This skilful watercolour allows the viewer to appreciate Sharpe’s ability to work from light to dark washes, never overloading his colour, and letting the lightest and most subtle shades have their full value.
+Notice particularly the sunlit cliff in the middle ground, which leads the eye back into the pale greens and yellows of the fields behind the town at the centre of the composition.

-Sharpe follows accepted practice in creating a high detailed foreground of interlocking hill forms which drops away in the middle, fading into a haze at the horizon line.
-The curving tree in the upper left hand corner and the turning roadway in the lower left bind the the composition neatly and contribute to the painting’s suggestion of a circular compositional frame.
+Sharpe follows accepted practice in creating a highly detailed foreground of interlocking hill forms that drops away in the middle, fading into a haze at the horizon line.
+The curving tree in the upper left corner and the turning roadway in the lower left bind the composition neatly and contribute to the painting’s suggestion of a circular compositional frame.

 Such devices can seem too rigidly planned in the hands of amateurs; in Sharpe’s they work beautifully.
 This is the essence of Romantic watercolour painting, of which Sharpe is one of the finest New Zealand practitioners.